 1. Blackbody Radiation

-According to the classical theory, it predicts that “a hot body should radiate an infinite amount of energy directly contradicting the experimental evidence shown by some physicists as well as violating the principle of conservation of energy“.
+The classical theory, predicts that “a hot body should radiate an infinite amount of energy directly contradicting the experimental evidence shown by some physicists as well as violating the principle of conservation of energy“.

 In 1900, Planck suggested that each wave has a natural energy that is totally independent of the temperature of a hot body.
 Energy is not distributed equally by electrons that vibrate at different frequencies.

-THAT IS WHY BLACKBODY SPECTRUM ALWAYS BECOMES SMALL AT THE LEFT-HAND (HIGH FREQUENCY) SIDE.
+THAT IS WHY THE BLACKBODY SPECTRUM ALWAYS BECOMES SMALL ON THE LEFT-HAND (HIGH FREQUENCY) SIDE.

 2. Photoelectric Effect